Criminals-Paradise-RP/qb-houserobbery/README.md

 # Dependencies

-If you are not using ps-ui or boii_ui then you will need the default dependencies
+If you are not using ps-ui or boii_ui, or t3_lockpick then you will need the default dependencies

 qb-lockpick: https://github.com/qbcore-framework/qb-lockpick
 qb-skillbar: https://github.com/qbcore-framework/qb-skillbar